3Dpass/counterstake-bridge/README.md

   - Asset 2: USDT
   - 💰 STAKE ASSET 2: USDT

-P3D balance on 3DPass will be used for the `Ethereum -> 3Dpass` transfers
-USDT balance on Ethereum will be used for the `Ethereum <- 3Dpass` transfers
+Both P3D and wUSDT balance on 3DPass will be used for the `Ethereum -> 3Dpass` transfers USDT balance on Ethereum will be used for the `Ethereum <- 3Dpass` transfers

 The bot prints its addresses at startup: